 yourwebtarget.com/robots.txt such as

-Cookies.
+Each website tracks what requests they get, some taking extreme security measures and tracking the whole fingerprint of the request.
+When sending requests from scrapers or crawlers, make sure that you include a user agent and, if needed, send all of the required cookies.
 In other cases, you may need to follow a certain path for the requests to go through since asking for some links directly may give a clear indication that the request is not genuine.